 46 2.
 Proposed Action and Alternatives Foundation excavations would be made using mechanized equipment, with the poles requiring one 6 to 12 foot diameter hole.
 Structure foundations would be excavated with a vehicle-mounted power auger or backhoe.
 In rocky areas, the foundation holes would be excavated by drilling.
-Foundation holes would be covered or fenced if practical.
-Foundations would be installed by placing reinforced steel and transmission structure steel components into each foundation hole, positioning the steel components, and encasing them in concrete.
+The foundation holes would be covered or fenced if practical.
+Foundations would be installed by placing reinforced steel and transmission structure steel components into each foundation hole, positioning the steel components, and encasing the steel components in concrete.
 Excess spoil material would be used for fill where suitable.
 The foundation excavation and installation activities would require access to the site by a power auger or drill, a crane, material trucks, and ready-mix concrete trucks.
 Water would be used for soil compaction and dust abatement at each structure site and along access roads.
 Water for footer compaction and dust abatement will be obtained from municipal or other water sources and trucked to each construction location.
 When solid rock is encountered, blasting, rock-hauling, or the use of a rock anchoring or micro pile system for transmission tower facilities would be implemented subject to approval from the BLM and other applicable federal, state, or local agencies.
-Steel structure sections would be delivered to structure locations where they would be fastened together to form a complete structure and hoisted into place by crane.
+Steel structure sections would be delivered to structure locations where the steel structure sections would be fastened together to form a complete structure and hoisted into place by crane.
 At each structure site, leveled areas approximately 30 by 40 feet would be created to safely operate construction cranes and larger equipment.
 A work area also would be required for the structure footing location, structure assembly, and the crane maneuvers.
 The work area would be cleared of vegetation only to the extent necessary.
 Concrete for use in constructing foundations would be dispensed from concrete mixer trucks.
 After construction, all pads would be restored to natural contours and revegetated where required.
 After the structures are erected, insulators, hardware, and stringing sheaves would be delivered to each structure site.
 The structures would be rigged with insulator strings and stringing sheaves at each ground wire and conductor position.
 Pilot lines would be pulled (strung) from structure to structure and threaded through the stringing sheaves at each structure.
-Following the pilot lines, a larger diameter, stronger line would be attached to conductors to pull them onto the structures.
+Following the pilot lines, a larger diameter, stronger line would be attached to conductors to pull the conductors onto the structures.
 This process would be repeated until the ground wires or conductors are pulled through all sheaves.
 The shield wire and conductors would be strung using powered pulling equipment at one end and powered braking or equipment tensioning at the other end of each conductor stringing segment.
 Sites for tensioning equipment and pulling equipment would be approximately two miles apart.
 This distance may be increased in certain locations by pulling in two sets of conductors back-to-back.
 Each tensioning site would be approximately 100 feet wide by 400-600-feet long.
 Tensioners, line trucks, wire trailers, and tractors needed for stringing and anchoring the ground wire or conductor would be necessary at each tensioning site.
 Construction Water Construction water would be sourced primarily from onsite groundwater wells.
 Additional water for use in association with the gen-tie line construction may be obtained from municipal or other Palen Solar Electric Generating System Draft SEIS 2-19 July 2013